On a nonlinear partial differential algebraic system arising in technical textile industry: Analysis and numerics: Abstract

 \section{Abstract}

-In this paper a length-conserving numerical scheme for a nonlinear fourth order system of partial differential algebraic equations arising in technical textile industry is studied.
-Applying a semidiscretization in time, the resulting sequence of nonlinear elliptic systems with algebraic constraint is reformulated as constrained optimization problems in a Hilbert space setting that admit a solution at each time level.
+In this paper we explore a numerical scheme for a nonlinear fourth order system of partial differential algebraic equations that describes the dynamics of slender inextensible elastica as they arise in the technical textile industry.
+Applying a semi-discretization in time, the resulting sequence of nonlinear elliptic systems with the algebraic constraint for the local length preservation is reformulated as constrained optimization problems in a Hilbert space setting that admit a solution at each time level.
 Stability and convergence of the scheme are proved.
-The numerical realization is performed by projected gradient methods on finite element spaces which determine the computational effort and approximation quality of the algorithm.
-Simulation results are presented and discussed in view of the application of an elastic inextensible fiber motion.
+The numerical realization is based on a finite element discretization in space.
+The simulation results confirm the analytically predicted properties of the scheme.